Resume for Receptionist

 Additional Sections (Optional)

-You might want to consider adding additional sections such as volunteer work experience or relevant memberships in professional associations, if they provide the value of your application.
+Include additional sections, such as volunteering work experience or memberships to relevant professional organizations if they add the value of your application.

 Formatting Tips for a Receptionist Resume

-Other than the primary sections, think about the following formatting tips:
+Other than the primary sections, take a look at the following formatting tips:

-- Use an easy-to-read font such as Arial or Calibri with an average font size of between 10-12 points.
+- Use an easy-to-read font like Arial or Calibri with the font size ranging between 10 and 12 points.

 - Limit your resume’s length to a maximum of one to two pages.

-- Utilize bullets to emphasize your responsibilities and achievements in every role.
+- Use bullet points to highlight your responsibilities and achievements in each position.

-- You should proofread your resume with care to ensure that there are no spelling or grammar mistakes.
+- You should proofread your resume with care to eliminate any spelling or grammatical mistakes.

 Summary